tfmeyermunoz/Pacmen-Exercise/README.md

 ## Brief project description:

 The Pacmen Exercises creates a Pacman on demand (button click) and moves these Pacmen across the page.
 The repository structure is divided into
-HTML and CCS, which include:
+HTML, JS and image folder, which include:

 - index.html.
 The file that organizes my JavaScript and HTML codes into one file.
 - pacmen.js.
 The file where I define the functions to create a Pacman and move the Pacmen across the screen.